bridgesense/lampready/README.md

 this is not a virtual environment per se.
 This is a rootless container where memory is not reserved, only used during the course of the Web server's operations.
-This makes for a more efficient environment for testing software.
+This makes for a more efficient environment for testing scripts.

 **XDEBUG_ENABLE:**
 Xdebug is not enabled by default.
 Xdebug must be enabled before the initial setup process begins.
-If Xdebug is not enabled during the first initialization of the LAMP stack it will have to be destroyed and recreated.
+If Xdebug is not enabled during the first initialization of the LAMP stack, it will have to be destroyed and recreated.

 **XDEBUG_PORT:**
 This is the default port normally allocated for Xdebug.
-You'll want to be sure to open up your firewall to allow communication between Xdebug and your browser.
+You'll want to be sure to open up your firewall to allow communication between Xdebug and your IDE.
 Think about the following changes that will need to be made with the root user in order for Xdebug to function:
 ```